Text-Guided Coarse-to-Fine Fusion Network for Robust Remote Sensing Visual Question Answering: Methodology

-\textbf{Adaptive Fusion of Optical Expert, SAR Expert and Fusion Expert.} Each expert consists of a vision-language fusion reasoning module and a classification network, as shown in Fig.~\ref{fig6}.
+Each expert consists of a vision-language fusion reasoning module and a classification network, as shown in Fig.\ref{fig6}.
 Given the importance of fine-grained interactions in vision-language fusion reasoning, we employ a two-layer Transformer Decoder network as the vision-language fusion reasoning module.
 The classification network is an MLP comprising two fully connected layers, with a ReLU activation function applied between them.
 The prediction process for each modality expert is mathematically expressed as follows:

 where $Q$, $K$, and $V$ represent the Query, Key, and Value, respectively.
 The Query($Q$) is derived from the question representation using a learnable weight matrix, while the Key($K$) and Value($V$) are derived from the visual representations $F_{o}$, $F_{s}$ or $F_{OS}$. $GAP$ stands for the global average pooling operation. $Decoder$ represents the Transformer Decoder network.
 The predictions of the Optical Expert, SAR Expert and Fusion Expert are denoted as \( P_{OE}\in \mathbb{R}^{B \times 1 \times C} \), \( P_{SE}\in \mathbb{R}^{B \times 1 \times C} \) and \( P_{OS} \in \mathbb{R}^{B \times 1 \times C}\), respectively, where \( C \) is the number of answer classes.